matthiasprobst/h5RDMtoolbox/README.md

 *Note, that the repository is under current development!*

 The "HDF5 Research Data Management Toolbox" (h5rdmtoolbox) supports the data creation, processing and sharing of data using the HDF5 file format while fulfilling the [FAIR](https://www.nature.com/articles/sdata201618) principles.
-The core idea is to make use of the popular file format HDF5.
-So-called wrapper-classes serve as interfaces between the file and the user and implement naming conventions, layout-defintions and provide helpful methods that facilitate processing and visualization.
+So-called wrapper-classes serve as interfaces between the HDF5 files and the user and implement naming conventions, layout-defintions and provide helpful methods that facilitate processing and visualization.
 Special wrapper-classes can be written using class inheritance (some are already provided by the package), that further improve the bevahviour or restrict naming and/or data organization.